-The Board is satisfied the overall risk level remains acceptable as the probability of the Fund underperforming bonds by more than 10% over ten years is currently estimated at about 10%.
-The added value over New Zealand Government Bonds over the last 10 years was 5.5% pa with a somewhat lower risk profile.
+The Board is satisfied the overall risk level remains acceptable, as the probability of the Fund underperforming bonds by more than 10% over ten years is currently estimated at about 15%.
+The added value over New Zealand Government Bonds over the last 10 years was 7.3% pa.
 The alternative assets and active managers are estimated to contribute moderate performance risk relative to the Reference Portfolio.

-Chart 1 sets out the Fund's asset allocation at 30 June 2021, compared with the Reference Portfolio.
+Chart 1 sets out the Fund's asset allocation at 30 June 2022, compared with the Reference Portfolio.